 Wavelength references in the near IR are important for the telecommunications industry, length metrology, and other applications.
-Acetylene wavelength references based on power build-up cavities and vapor cells have achieved accuracies of ~2 kHz and stabilities of $\sim 3 \times 10^{-12}$ at 1 s with sub-Doppler linewidths of ~1 MHz [1-3].
+Acetylene wavelength references based on power build-up cavities and vapor cells have achieved accuracies of ~2 kHz and stabilities of $\sim 3 \times 10^{-12}$ at 1 s with sub-Doppler linewidths of $\sim 1$ MHz [1-3].
 Hollow core optical fiber offers a robust system in which to perform nonlinear optics in gases [4].
 Saturated absorption in hollow-core photonic crystal fiber (HC-PCF) offers the potential advantage of all-fiber portability; however, the smaller beam size results in larger linewidths, making the high accuracy and stability of the power build-up cavity based references difficult to achieve.
-In 10 μm HC-PCF, 34 MHz (15 MHz) FWHM linewidths at pump powers of 10 mW (100 μW) have been achieved [5].
-Signal-to-noise ratios are high enough that stability of 10^{-11} in 1 s should be possible which is comparable with I2- stabilized HeNe lasers.
-Kagome structured HC-PCF offers large core sizes (~70 μm) with moderate loss (~1dB/m) resulting in transit time limited sub-Doppler features of ~10 MHz FWHM linewidths, and higher signal-to-noise ratios at 50 mW of pump power exiting the fiber.
+In 10 $\mu$ m HC-PCF, 34 MHz (15 MHz) FWHM linewidths at high (low) pump powers have been achieved.
+Signal-to-noise ratios are high enough that stability of 10-11 in 1 s should be possible [5], which is comparable with I2- stabilized HeNe lasers.
+Kagome structured HC-PCF offers large core sizes (~70 $\mu$ m) with moderate loss (~1dB/m) resulting in transit time limited sub-Doppler features of ~10 MHz linewidths, and higher signal-to-noise ratios.
 Here we demonstrate the stability of such a reference.

-2. Setup for Frequency Stabilization of a cw Laser in HC-PCF
+2. Setup for Frequency Stabilization of a cw Laser

 A continuous-wave (CW) fiber laser was locked to a kagome-structured HC-PCF acetylene reference using the optical and electrical set-ups shown in Figs. 1a-b [6].
 A narrow linewidth CW fiber laser (Orbits Lightwave, 25 mW, 1532 nm) is split using a fiber coupler to create the pump beam (Fig. 1a).
 This pump light passes through an amplitude modulator (AM) driven at $f{AM} = 900$ kHz.
-An erbium doped fiber amplifier (EDFA) increases the pump power which is coupled to free space, and then into a 1.4 m large-core (70 micron) kagome-structured HC-PCF so that 50 mW exits the fiber.
-The fiber ends reside inside vacuum chambers filled with acetylene to ~100 mtorr.
+An erbium doped fiber amplifier (EDFA) increases the pump power up to 250 mW.
+The pump beam is coupled to free space, and then into a 1.4 m large-core (70 micron) kagome-structured HC-PCF whose ends reside inside vacuum chambers filled with acetylene to 100 mtorr.
 The remaining CW light from the fiber laser becomes the probe beam and an additional beam to beat against a frequency comb to characterize stability and accuracy.
 The probe beam passes through an acousto-optic modulator (AOM) to shift any interference between probe and stray pump reflections to the AOM frequency.
 The probe next passes through an electro-optic modulator (EOM), creating sidebands spaced at $f{FM} = 22$ MHz for FM spectroscopy [7].
 The probe beam is coupled to free space and then into the kagome HC-PCF, but anti-parallel to the pump beam.

-Fig. 1: a) Optical schematic for saturated absorption spectroscopy including frequency modulation of the probe and amplitude modulation of the pump.
-A Santec TSL-210 diode laser (DL) is tuned off-resonance and coupled into the EDFA with the modulated fiber laser so that the amplifier always sees an input ($\lambda{Santec} = 1548$ nm).
+Fig. 1: a) Optical schematic for saturated absorption spectroscopy including frequency modulation of probe and amplitude modulation of pump.
+A Santec TSL-210 diode laser (DL) is tuned off-resonance and coupled into the EDFA with the chopped fiber laser so that the amplifier always sees an input ( $\lambda{DL} = 1548$ nm).
 Synth: Synthesizer, DL: diode laser, and PC: polarization controller.
 Numbers at intersections indicate coupling percentages in fiber couplers. b) Electrical schematic used to retrieve the background-free derivative-like error signal.